Chickenpox and shingles - including symptoms, treatment and prevention

 - Wash hands after contact with soiled articles (for example, tissues).
 Keeping areas clean, especially where articles have been soiled with nose and throat discharges, will limit the spread of infection.
 Dispose of tissues appropriately.

-- People with shingles should cover the rash with a dry bandage or clothing to ensure that others are not exposed.
+- People with shingles should cover the rash with a dry bandage or clothing to ensure that others are not exposed to the blisters.

 - Varicella-zoster immunoglobulin (VZIG) is made from blood products and contains antibodies to the varicella-zoster virus.
 Antibodies are proteins produced by the body as part of the immune response which help the body to fight infections.
 VZIG is effective in preventing or reducing the severity of chickenpox if given to non-immune people within 96 hours of exposure to a person with chickenpox or shingles.
 Only people without a history of chickenpox, and with no evidence of immunity on blood testing, need to receive VZIG.
 VZIG is only of value if given before chickenpox occurs.
 VZIG is of no use in treatment of chickenpox or shingles.